000boil/faswaFRQWFR/README.md

 ## How It Works

-1. When someone visits your website, the HTML page loads
+1. When someone visits your website, they see a blank white page
 2. JavaScript automatically makes a POST request to `/api/log-ip`
-3. The serverless function captures the visitor's IP address
+3. The serverless function:
+   - Captures the visitor's IP address
+   - Checks if it's a VPN/proxy using ProxyCheck.io
+   - Gets location information
+   - Formats the data with color coding (Red=VPN, Green=Clean)
-4. It formats the data and sends it to your Discord webhook
+4. Sends everything to your Discord webhook
-5. You receive a notification in Discord with all the visitor info
+5. You receive a detailed notification in Discord

+## Discord Message Colors

+- 🟢 **Green** - Clean IP (no VPN/proxy detected)
+- 🔴 **Red** - VPN/Proxy detected
+- 🔵 **Blue** - VPN check failed or unknown

 ## Privacy Notice